82phil/ps_devenv/README.md

 ```

 If the profile exists, the response is True; otherwise, it is False.
 If it does
-exists, skip to the existing profile section.
+exists, skip to the editing profile section.

-### Create a New Profile
+#### Create a New Profile

 To create a Windows PowerShell profile file, type: